 LJ Egypt, registered in Arab Republic of Egypt, was exempt from income tax on its commercial and manufacturing operations for a period of 10 years ended 31 December 2018.
+LJ Egypt paid all taxes due on its non-exempt activities to date.

-L'azurde Jewellery LLC ("LJ Oman"), registered in the Sultanate of Oman, has filed its tax returns for year 2020 and no assessments have been received yet.
+L'azurde Jewellery LLC ("LJ Oman"), registered in the Sultanate of Oman, filed its first tax return for year ended 31 December 2020 and no assessment has been received yet.

-L'azurde Company for Jewellery LLC ("LCJ Qatar"), registered in the State of Qatar, filed its tax return for year 2019 and the tax assessments for the company have been finalized up to year ended 31 December 2015.
+L'azurde Company for Jewellery LLC ("LCJ Qatar"), registered in the State of Qatar, filed its tax return for year 2020 and the tax assessments for the company have been finalized up to year ended 31 December 2015.

-L'azurde Company for Jewellery LLC ("LCJ Dubai"), L'azurde Jewellery LLC ("LJ Abu Dhabi") and L'azurde Group for Gold and Jewellery DMCC ("L'azurde DMCC") registered in the United Arab Emirates, operate in a tax-free country, so no tax returns have been filed.
+Lazurde Company for Jewellery LLC ("LCJ Dubai"), L'azurde Jewellery LLC ("LJ Abu Dhabi") and L'azurde Group for Gold and Jewellery DMCC ("L'azurde DMCC") are registered in the United Arab Emirates which is a tax-free country, so no tax returns have been filed.